Clive, Shropshire: Community life and local services

 In the centre of the village is All Saints church which holds regular services.
-The vicar is Paul Cawthorne.
+The vicar is Revd.
+Paul Cawthorne.

+The church's spire houses six bells, the eleventh heaviest six-peal of bells in the world.

 Clive Church of England primary school is situated halfway up Grinshill Hill.

-The village is often used by the local Hunt, The North Shropshire Foxhounds, who from time to time there hold meets around the village.

 It has a monthly news letter with input from the local community.

 Regular evening classes, from computing to weaving, are held in the village hall, as well as the Post office, which is open weekly on Monday and Wednesday.

 The village is served by a mechanics, a car dealership, a doctors' surgery, a hairdressers, and a number of small businesses, such as decorators and electricians, are based in and around the village.

 Local governance

-The parish council has nine members, and is chaired by Councillor Peter Walters.
+The parish council has nine members.

 The village is located in the Shawbury ward of Shropshire Council.
-This has been represented by Simon Jones (Conservative) since 2009.
+This has been represented by Alison Williams (Liberal Democrats) since 2024.